Address Stability

 {

-// Retrieve the base address of the module
+// Base address of the module

 const DWORD_PTR dwBaseAddress = reinterpret_cast<DWORD_PTR>(GetModuleHandle(moduleName));